acyang97/aws-cloud-resume/README.md

 # AWS Cloud Resume

 I am working on [this](https://cloudresumechallenge.dev/docs/the-challenge/aws/)!
+I did not really have much opportunity to play around with AWS related services in my time at Indeed.
+I found out about the AWS Cloud Resume Challenge through a Telegram group and saw this as a good opportunity for me to learn some of AWS services and dive into the details on how these services work.
+I have completed up till step 11 as of 26 June 2023, and it was a great way to learn more in AWS so far, since before this, I did not really have a good idea on what app can I build to play around with AWS services.
+The aim of this challenge is to simply make use of AWS services to host a resume website

 ## Tracker and notes

 1. Certification
 2. HTML - Done

-- Not my resume, just a random paragraph generated using ChatGPT
+- Not my resume, just a random paragraph generated using ChatGPT as I don't want to risk my [current portfolio site](https://www.chunyang-portfolio.lol/) facing some issues from this challenge.

-3. CSS - Done
+1. CSS - Done

 - Anyhow done, not the point of this project